 You can avail some amazing pricing offers on certain routes by making use of the FlyingBlue Promo Awards.
 These awards keep changing after every few months all through the year.
 Plus it can get you 25% or 50% off on your business and economy class air-mile redemptions when you fly from Europe to some pre-specified destinations throughout the world.

 A large majority of US fliers actively avail these awards offered on the Europe – North America routes.
-If you manage to avail such award at 50% off rate on the Europe – North America route, you’ll need to pay only 25,000 FlyingBlue miles for one way business class tickets and 12,500 miles for one-way economy class tickets, making it an excellent deal!
+If you manage to book such an award at a 50% off rate on the Europe – North America route, you’ll need to pay only 25,000 FlyingBlue miles for one-way business class tickets and 12,500 miles for one-way economy class tickets, making it an excellent deal!

 Although surcharges can be on the higher side in FlyingBlue redemptions, they usually work out to be a worth-it deal overall if you see the number of miles you end up saving.

 32. Use FlyingBlue to avail ultra-cheap economy class tickets to Australia and South Pacific

 You need to spend only 30,000 FlyingBlue miles on one-way economy class travel between the United States and South Pacific, which covers islands such as Tahiti!
 The same pricing can be used for availing a cheaper award booking to Australia, which normally costs around 50,000 miles for one-way economy class travel.

 You can also route your South Pacific islands journey (from the US) through Sydney and then accidentally miss the last flight!
 This way you’ll end up saving a whopping 20,000 miles!
 However, please note that this trick doesn’t deliver on the return journey to the United States.

 33. Use FlyingBlue to travel to the Caribbean from the US